 Where to Eat in Indianapolis

 Enjoy a farm to table, fancy foodie meal at Bluebeard, a stunning restaurant whose name is a nod to famous Indianapolis novelist Kurt Vonnegut.
-Sip a craft cocktail at Ball & Biscuit or The Libertine Liquor Bar.
+Sip a craft cocktail at Ball & Biscuit or The Inferno Room.
 Dig into a steak dinner at St. Elmo’s Steakhouse (the shrimp cocktail is famous – but beware) and then sneak upstairs to the 1933 Lounge, a prohibition-style speakeasy.

 Where to Stay in Indianapolis

-We love this stunning AirBnB which was converted from a historic department store that dates back 1911.
-Today, the airy, spacious apartment – complete with its very own entrance to the mall it was once part of – is the perfect location for you Indianapolis getaway and walking distance from many attractions in downtown.
+We love this stunning VRBO which was converted from a historic department store that dates back 1911.
+Today, the airy, spacious apartment – complete with its very own entrance to the mall it was once part of – is the perfect location for your Indianapolis getaway and walking distance from many attractions downtown.

-This beautiful loft, which looks like everything I’ve ever saved on my Pinterest home decor board, is located next to Lucas Oil stadium and just a 5-minute drive or Uber ride from downtown.
-It also includes free access to a fully equipped gym downstairs!
+This beautiful home, which looks like everything I’ve ever saved on my Pinterest home decor board, is located next to Lucas Oil Stadium and just a 5-minute drive or Uber ride from downtown.
+A great place to relax and still be close to it all!